Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 Advantages and Disadvantages of Aluminium

-Aluminium is a widely used metal, prized for its unique combination of properties.
+Aluminium is a commonly used metal, valued for its distinctive set of properties.
 However, like any material, it has both advantages and disadvantages depending on the application.
 Here’s a breakdown:

 Advantages of Aluminium